19 October 2017

-The Global Youth Mentoring Network’s annual conference entitled ‘Youth Mentoring, Cultural Diversity, Minorities and Migrant Groups’ will take place in the University Institute of Lisbon – ISCTE-IUL in Lisbon, Portugal on Thursday 19 October 2017.
+The Global Youth Mentoring Network’s annual conference entitled ‘Youth Mentoring, Cultural Diversity, Minorities and Migrant Groups’ took place in the University Institute of Lisbon – ISCTE-IUL in Lisbon, Portugal on Thursday 19 October 2017.

-This conference which is sponsored by the ISCTE-IUL along with the Centre for Social Research and Intervention; the Community, Education, and Development Research Group and the UNESCO Child and Family Research Centre will draw on international perspectives on youth mentoring in research, theory and practice in the context of diversity, ethnic minorities and migration.
+This conference which was sponsored by the ISCTE-IUL along with the Centre for Social Research and Intervention; the Community, Education, and Development Research Group and the UNESCO Child and Family Research Centre drew on international perspectives on youth mentoring in research, theory and practice in the context of diversity, ethnic minorities and migration.

 13 October 2016